 Red isn’t resigned to barns and ranch houses.
 It can look great on your midcentury modern exterior too!
 In a deep enough shade, it will make any stone or wood pop which is exactly the effect you want on this accent heavy home.

-Looking to get away from beige without really getting away?
-Just go darker.
+Looking to get away from beige without actually getting away?
+Go darker.
 Brown looks good on basically everything so your exterior will feel modern and classic at the same time.
 Not many colors can say that for themselves.

-It’s almost blue, but not quite.
-More of a sea green, you’ll have all the calming effects with all the opportunity to add eye catching colors.
-And it’s not beige with is a win for everybody.
+It’s almost blue, but not quite, but with sea green and white trim. you’ll achieve the calming attributes and have the opportunity to add eye-catching colors.
+And if it’s not beige, then it’s a win for everybody.

-You know there is a white exterior for every style home.
+You know there is a white exterior for every home style.
 But when a color can do so much for your exterior, bringing you a fresh look on an old house, you can’t say no. White will make your large midcentury modern windows pop.

 Cottage house style color